SteenPedersen/EEDK_Linux_template/README.md

 Place your script content in the function execute_script
-# Place your script and code to be executed here
-# Any return value to ePO (max 255 character) should placed in variable CUSTOM_PROP_VALUE=

-# Return any value back to ePO
+Return any value back to ePO
 NOW=$(date --iso-8601=seconds)
 CUSTOM_PROP_VALUE='Result abc from script using EEDK - '${NOW}